 Sure, you might get lucky with a few.
 That’s true in any numbers game.
 However, you’ll have a much stronger, healthier email list if you gather your contacts organically instead of buying them.

 Spam is — quite literally — a four-letter word.
-When your emails get marked as spam too often, email clients like Gmail and Yahoo! can start diverting all of your emails to recipients’ spam folders.
+When your emails get marked as spam too often, email clients like Gmail and Yahoo! will start diverting all of your emails to recipients’ spam folders.
 If that happens, your open rate will plummet and many of your contacts won’t see your emails at all.

 Nobody likes spam.
 It sends the message that you don’t care about consumers’ rights and desires and that all you care about is selling more product.
 You don’t want to become that business.